slyyy81/assignment/README.md

 We will create an Ansible vault and vault-password to store our variables, namely the Tailscale authkey.

+#### Vault Password

-* Create a '.vault-password' file in the ansible folder with a randomly generated password for our vault.
+Create a '.vault-password' file in the ansible folder with a randomly generated password for our vault.

 This vault password file is referenced in the 'ansible.cfg', so it won't need to be entered each time it is used.

+#### Secrets Vault

-* Create the secrets vault:
+Create the secrets vault:

 `ansible-vault create ./vars/secrets.yml`

-* And define the tailscale_authey:
+And define the tailscale_authey:

 tailscale_authkey: your_tailscale_authkey_here